-North Carolinians love the phrase – Murphy to Manteo – to describe their beloved state that spans Coastal Plain, Piedmont, and Mountain physiographic regions and all the associated ecosystem.
-North Carolina is blessed with a broad range of agricultural growing environments and it grows major row crops like corn, wheat, and soybeans as well as hundreds of horticultural crops including vegetables, fruits, berries, and landscape plants on 5,947,713 in its 100 counties from Cherokee to Currituck!
+North Carolinians love the phrase – Murphy to Manteo – to describe their beloved state that spans Coastal Plain, Piedmont, and Mountain physiographic regions and all the associated ecosystems.
+North Carolina is blessed with a broad range of agricultural growing environments and it grows major row crops like corn, wheat, and soybeans as well as hundreds of horticultural crops including vegetables, fruits, berries, and landscape plants on 5,947,713 acres in its 100 counties from Cherokee to Currituck!

 But by 2040, that acreage will be reduced to 4,750,413, a loss of 1,197,300 acres, if estimates are correct in a recent report by American Farmland Trust, Farms Under Threat: The State of the States, shares actionable information on the location and quality of agricultural land, the threats posed by development, and state-level policies that can help protect farmland and ranchland.
 This first-of-its-kind assessment was created by American Farmland Trust and Conservation Science Partners to empower farmers, citizens, and policymakers to protect the agricultural land base.
 We invite you to explore the information presented here and then take action by advocating for farms and farmers in your county or state.